mageprince/magento2-productAttachment/README.md

 The Product Attachments extension for Magento 2 equips product pages with a special attachments block where you can upload numerous documents such as user guides, extra images, pdf, certificates, licenses and many others.

-It also has API support (SOAP) for creating/updating and deleting attachments.
+It also has API support SOAP and REST for creating,updating,deleting and get attachments.
+It also has support for get product API to get attachments by product.

 <b>For Manage Attachment/Icon: Catalog->Product Attachments</b>